Find Affordable College Courses

 12 Yearly Graduations

 The 3rd most popular school in the country for educational evaluation and research majors who are seeking their master's degree is Northern Illinois University.
-Roughly 16,700 attend the school each year.
-The average in-state tuition for full-time undergraduates is $9,608 per year, while in-state graduate students, on average, pay $8,942 per year.
-For the 2020-2021 academic year, 12 master's degrees were handed out to educational evaluation and research majors at NIU.
-Around 25% of these students were from an underrepresented racial-ethnic group, and 75% were women.
+The average in-state tuition for full-time undergraduates is $9,792 per year, while in-state graduate students, on average, pay $9,090 per year.
+During the most recent year for which we have data, 12 people received their master's degree in educational evaluation and research from NIU.

 #4